 A quick and inexpensive method of making money without the hassle of actually selling a product, affiliate marketing has an undeniable draw for those looking to increase their income online.
 But how does an affiliate get paid after linking the seller to the consumer?

 The consumer doesn’t always need to buy the product for the affiliate to get a kickback.
 Depending on the program, the affiliate’s contribution to the seller’s sales will be measured differently.

 The affiliate may get paid in various ways:

 This is the standard affiliate marketing structure.
-In this program, the merchant pays the affiliate a percentage of the sale price of the product after the consumer purchases the product as a result of the affiliate’s marketing strategies.
-In other words, the affiliate must actually get the investor to invest in the product before they are compensated.
+In this program, the merchant pays the affiliate a percentage of the sale price of the product after the consumer purchases the product as a result of affiliate marketing strategies.
+In other words, the affiliate must actually get the investor to invest in the affiliate product before they are compensated.